redacademy/hummingbird-fall-2017/themes/hummingbird/README.md

 # Tomatoes suck

-A little info about your project and/ or overview that explains what the project is about. *changes
+A little info about your project and/ or overview that explains what the project is about.

 ##Motivation